 Source: New York Times - Experts Say U.S. Is Nowhere Close To Reopening The Economy

 II.
 IRS Extends More Deadlines To July 15 Under Coronavirus Relief

-As is often the case, there is good in the worst of situations.
-You just have to keep an open mind and look for the good.
+As is often the case, there is good in the worst situations.
+You have to keep an open mind and look for the good.
 The COVID-19 pandemic has upended life as we knew it.
-At some point the deaths will cease and life will return to normalcy.
-But in the meantime it’s not all doom and gloom.
+The deaths will eventually cease, and life will return to normalcy.
+But in the meantime, it’s not all doom and gloom.
 There are some bright spots we can use to our advantage.
-One is extension of the annual tax filing deadline.
+One is an extension of the annual tax filing deadline.
 The IRS has delayed both the filing and payment deadline until July 15th.
-Included among this deadline is the requirement for first and second quarter estimated tax payments for 2020 (which otherwise would have been due on April 15th and June 15th, respectively).
-Notably, taxpayers won’t need to do anything to receive the extensions, which are automatic.
-Though ultimately, with ambiguity about when the coronavirus spread will actually end, the U.S. Chamber of Commerce is already raising the question of whether the 2019 tax filing deadline may need to be delayed even further – potentially through October 15th, or even as late as next April of 2021!
+This deadline includes the requirement for first and second-quarter estimated tax payments for 2020 (which otherwise would have been due on April 15th and June 15th, respectively).
+Taxpayers won’t need to do anything to receive the automatic extensions.
+Though ultimately, with ambiguity about when the coronavirus spread will end, the U.S. Chamber of Commerce is already raising the question of whether the 2019 tax filing deadline may need to be delayed even further – potentially through October 15th, or even as late as next April of 2021!

 Source: Wall Street Journal - IRS Extends More Deadlines To July 15 Under Coronavirus Relief